HPI-SWA-Teaching/Snarl/packages/Project10-Core.package/Snarl.class/README.md

 2014 SWT-Project10
+Jan-Peter Heuzeroth, Juliane Imme, Michael Janke,
+Onat Türkçüoğlu, Tamara Slosarek

+sound: by Kastenfrosch (http://www.freesound.org/people/Kastenfrosch/sounds/162464/) (CC0)

+ICONS:

+speaker: Drawn with Inkscape by Tamara Slosarek based on Speaker designed by Harold Kim from the Noun Project (http://thenounproject.com/term/speaker/1898/) (CC -- Attribution)
+speaker_mute: Drawn with Inkscape by Tamara Slosarek based on Speaker designed by Harold Kim from the Noun Project (http://thenounproject.com/term/speaker/1898/) (CC -- Attribution)

+standby: Drawn with Inkscape by Tamara Slosarek based on Power designed by useiconic.com from the Noun Project (http://thenounproject.com/term/power/45462/) (CC -- Attribution)

+internal: Drawn with Inkscape by Tamara Slosarek based on Internal designed by Icons8 from the Noun Project (http://thenounproject.com/term/internal/50357/) (CC -- Attribution)
+external: Drawn with Inkscape by Tamara Slosarek based on External designed by Icons8 from the Noun Project (http://thenounproject.com/term/external/50351/) (CC -- Attribution)

+squeak:
+error: Drawn with Inkscape by Tamara Slosarek
+warning: Drawn with Inkscape by Tamara Slosarek
+information: Drawn with Inkscape by Tamara Slosarek

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal